Best Email Marketing Tools for Nonprofits in 2026: An Honest, Data-Driven Breakdown

 Cons:

-- More expensive than MailerLite or Brevo at equivalent features
+- More expensive than MailerLite or Brevo at the same feature level

-- Automation is less sophisticated than Moosend or GetResponse
+- Automation is less powerful than Moosend or GetResponse

 - Reporting lacks depth